 Flaunt your bod

-Almost everyone has stretch marks.
-But that shouldn't stop you from sporting whatever you'd like.
-But if you'd rather not rock your stretch marks, you can easily reduce their appearance with these simple steps above.
+Almost everyone has stretch marks, and they shouldn’t stop you from sporting what you’ve got.
+But if you’d rather not rock your stretch marks, you can easily reduce their appearance with these simple steps above.